tausgus/go-chat/README.md

 ## Features
 - Usernames visible to other clients
 - Clients do not get their own messages sent back to them
-- Very simple and minimalistic, the built binary is around ~1KB in size
+- Very simple and minimalistic, the built binary is under 5 MB.